NIIF/simplesamlphp-module-aa/README.md

 Derived from (https://code.google.com/p/aa4ssp)

-The apache2 required config for simplesamlphp location:
+The following Apache configuration is required for the SimpleSAMLphp request path:

         SSLOptions +StdEnvVars +ExportCertData
         SSLVerifyClient optional_no_ca

-Introduction

-The configuration of the modul is in config-templates/module-aa.php.
+The configuration of the module is in <code>config-templates/module-aa.php</code>.

-You can change the time window of the request expiration and the class of the AttributeResolver.
+You can change the clock skew allowed for requests and the attribute source.

-There is only one AttributeResolver handle and this is for the YAVOM software.
-If you want to implement your attribute source, don't hesitate.

 You should copy and edit from metadata-templates/attributeauthority-hosted.php to metadata directory.
 After this the metadata is provided at the